 - Decentralized Autonomous Organizations (DAOs): ETH allows for Decentralized Autonomous Organizations which are member-owned communities without centralized leadership, where decisions are made collectively.

-Ethereum is an open-source network built on blockchain.
+Ethereum is an open-source network built using blockchain technology.
 Its main features are decentralisation, transparency, scalability, dApps, smart contracts and finally its own native currency.

 Ethereum’s real-world applications include the ability to facilitate decentralised finance, the ability to facilitate the creation of Non-Fungible Tokens and the ability to facilitate the creation of Decentralised Autonomous Organisations.